 Children's Colorado temporary closures

-View a complete list of Children's Colorado locations.
+View a complete list of Children's Colorado locations and their services.

 Children’s Colorado’s leaders continue to follow local, state and federal guidelines regarding COVID-19.
-In addition to continuing to assess the epidemiology of the pandemic in Colorado, we remain prepared to adjust operations quickly to protect the health and safety of patients, families, team members and our community.
+We are regularly assessing the epidemiology of the pandemic in Colorado and remain prepared to adjust operations quickly to protect the health and safety of patients, families, team members and our community.

-- For non-urgent medical concerns, please contact your child’s care team through MyChart or call Children’s Colorado at 720-777-1234.
+- For non-urgent medical concerns, please contact your child’s care team through MyChart or by calling 720-777-1234.

-- If you need general medical advice for your child and you do not have a primary care provider, call our free ParentSmart Healthline at 720-777-0123 to speak to an experienced pediatric nurse, 24/7.
+- If you need after-hours care for your child or you do not have a primary care provider, call our free ParentSmart Healthline at 720-777-0123 to speak to an experienced pediatric nurse, 24/7.